-- Mow your evacuation zone - To find your zone, go to https://ags2.scgov.net/knowyourzone/ - Inventory and photograph your home and contents, and store with insurance and important documents in a safe place. - Create a safety plan, with a checklist of steps to take before, during and after a hazard. - The Attend the annual City sponsored Hurricane Preparation seminar in May. - The program features hurricane experts, flood safety and information for property protection and personal safety. - The Date and Time of the seminar will be in the City's newsletter and on the City's website.
+- Know your evacuation zone, route and shelters - To find your zone, go to https://ags2.scgov.net/knowyourzone/ - Inventory and photograph your home and contents, and store with insurance and important documents in a safe place. - Create a safety plan, with a checklist of steps to take before, during and after a hazard. - Attend the annual City sponsored Hurricane Preparation seminar each May. - The program features hurricane experts, flood safety and information for property protection and personal safety. - The Date and Time of the seminar will be in the City's newsletter and on the City's website.